 Most rye varieties are sown in the autumn and harvested the next summer, i.e. so called winter rye.
 There is also Midsummer rye (also called Swidden rye) and spring rye.

-Older rye varieties often grow very tall - up to two meters.
+Older rye varieties often grow very tall - up to two meters or even more.
 The long straw was used for e.g. thatched roofs.

 Rye is very good at competing with weeds.